What Social Distancing Means for Grocery Retailing

 - The average shopping time in store is 20 minutes, while waiting and paying at a standard check-out lane takes around 6 minutes per customer of this time.

-- Deploying a Scan & Go application helps you move customers through the store more quickly.
+- Deploying a mobile self-scanning application helps you move customers through the store more quickly.
 In this example, it creates time savings of 4 minutes compared to the standard check-out process.

-- So, faster throughput of shoppers helps you to serve more customers in total – If 20% of your shoppers use your Scan & Go app, you could easily recover enough time from your checkout process to allow an extra 2.6 customers into your stores each day.
+- So, faster throughput of shoppers helps you to serve more customers in total – If 20% of your shoppers use your self-scanning app, you could easily recover enough time from your checkout process to allow an extra 2.6 customers into your stores each day.

 - With an average basket size of £25 per shopper, when calculated across a chain with 100 stores this would result in £32,500 more revenue per week – and almost £1.7 million over 12 months.

-Unless you can implement Scan & Go quickly, you are going to lose this revenue, not just this year, but perhaps for good as your customers are forced to shop elsewhere.
+Unless you can implement mobile self-scanning quickly, you are going to lose this revenue, not just this year, but perhaps for good as your customers are forced to shop elsewhere.

 Practice Safe Social Distancing and Contactless Shopping with Scandit